aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 7. Click **Create and enable** under the summary in the console.

 At the top of the screen, you will notice the Apache Kafka Connect integration.
 Clicking on the service name will take you to the **Service overview** page, where you can monitor the service status.
-It's important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page before using its full functionality.
+It's important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page before using it.

 Next steps
 ----------